On Store Languages of Language Acceptors: Store Languages of One-Way Machines

-Then, the store language of $Z$, has each word of the form $qw c_1^{i_1} \cdots c_k^{i_k}$ and is in $\LFam(\NCM)$ by Proposition \ref{TMCounters}.
-Then $S(Z)$ will be transformed into $S(M)$ by a gsm $g$.
-The only differences between the store of such a Turing machine and a $\NQCM$ is the read/write head does not occur in the store language of the queue nor the blank symbol after the read/write head, whereas it does in the Turing machine, and the simulated state $q'$ of $M$ is not necessarily the same as the state $q$ of $Z$.
-But the simulated state $q'$ is determined by $q$ in the simulation.
+The store language of $Z$ has each word of the form $qw c_1^{i_1} \cdots c_k^{i_k}$ and is in $\LFam(\NCM)$ by Proposition \ref{TMCounters}.
+From there, $S(Z)$ will be transformed into $S(M)$ by a gsm $g$.
+Indeed, the read/write head does not appear explicitly in the store language of the queue nor the blank symbol before the read/write head, whereas it does in the Turing machine, but they can be removed by $g$.
 Furthermore, if $M$ enqueues more than one symbol ($m>1$), then $Z$ requires $m$ moves.
-Then all intermediate states used by $Z$ when writing each $b_i, i<m$ is not mapped by $g$.
-Hence, the store language of $M$ is in $\LFam(\NCM)$. \end{proof} Note that in the proof of the above result, if there are no counters in $M$, then only a Turing machine with one reversal-bounded read/write worktape is required, whose store language is a regular language by Proposition \ref{TMReg}. \begin{corollary} If $M$ is a one-way reversal-bounded queue automaton, then $S(M) \in \LFam(\REG)$. \end{corollary} The same result on $\NTM$s could be used to show that all reversal-bounded $\NPCM$ store languages are in $\LFam(\NCM)$ but this result will be improved later in the paper.
+Then all intermediate states used by $Z$ when writing each $b_i, i<m$ are not mapped by $g$ as they do not have corresponding configurations of $M$.
+Similarly, the intermediate states that $Z$ uses when it switches between simulating enqueuing and dequeuing instructions (by moving the tape head to the opposite end) are not mapped by $g$.
+Since $\LFam(\NCM)$ is closed under gsm mappings, the store language of $M$ is in $\LFam(\NCM)$. \end{proof} Note that in the proof of the result above, if there are no counters in $M$, then only a Turing machine with one reversal-bounded read/write worktape is required, whose store language is a regular language by Proposition \ref{TMReg}. \begin{corollary} If $M$ is a one-way reversal-bounded queue automaton, then $S(M) \in \LFam(\REG)$. \end{corollary}

-However, next it will be shown that the same is true for reversal-bounded stack automata augmented by reversal-bounded counters.
-Recall that stack automata can operate like pushdown automata with additional instructions, $-1,0,+1$ that can move left, stay or move right in the pushdown store, in a read-only fashion \cite{Stack2}.
+Next, it will be shown that the same is true for reversal-bounded stack automata augmented by reversal-bounded counters.
+Recall that stack automata can operate like pushdown automata with additional instructions that can read in the pushdown store in a read-only fashion \cite{Stack2}.

-\begin{proposition} Let $M$ be a reversal-bounded $\NSCM$ or a reversal-bounded $\NPCM$.
-Then $S(M) \in \LFam(\NCM)$. \end{proposition} \begin{proof} Let $M$ be a reversal-bounded stack automaton with $k$ counters.
-The stack can be simulated faithfully by a read/write worktape of a Turing machine that is also reversal-bounded (and here, the read/write head is kept in the Turing machine as it occurs in the stack store as well).
-Similarly the counters are simulated exactly as well.
-Then $S(M)$ is an $\LFam(\NCM)$.
-Similarly for $\NPCM$s. \end{proof} This immediately implies that every reversal-bounded stack automaton has a regular store language, but this result too will be improved later in the paper.